hertogp/packeteer/README.md

 ```

 The custom `name_enc/2` encoder from `Helper`  would receive the field name
-(`:name`) and the value to encode.
-Including the name in the call makes it
+(here it is the atom `:name`) and the value to encode.
+Including the field
-possible for a custom encoder to act differently for different field names.
+name in the call makes it possible for a custom encoder to act differently for
+different field names.

 The custom `name_dec/4` decoder from `Helper` would receive the field name
 (:name), the keyword list decoded thus far (here that would be `[]` since its